 What is Price-Weighted Index?

-A price-weighted index is a stock market Index in which companies stocks are weighted according to their share price.
-A price-weighted index is mostly influenced by stock which has a higher price and such stock receive greater weight in the index regardless of companies issuing size or number of outstanding Shares.
+A price-weighted index is a stock market Index in which companies’ stocks are weighted according to their share price.
+A price-weighted index is mostly influenced by stock which has a higher price and such stock receives greater weight in the index regardless of companies issuing size or number of outstanding Shares.
 Stock with fewer prices has less influence on the index.
-In simple word, PWI is arithmetic average of Prices of securities included in the index.
+In simple words, PWI is an arithmetic average of Prices of securities included in the index.

 DJIA (Dow Jones Industrial Average) is one of the Price-Weighted Index in the world.

 From the below index calculate, what proportion does each stock represent?

 So Weight of Netflix in the above index can be calculated as,

 So Weight of Ford in the above index can be calculated as,

 So Weight of Buffalo wild wing in the above index can be calculated as,

 Therefore, the calculation of the price-weighted index will be as follows,

 PWI = $95.83